watsona4/scipy2016/SciPy2016TripReport.md

 > the latest updates on our effort to drive a stake through the heart
 > of setup.py files and replace them with something better.

-This presentation updated th status of the Wheel system and how it fits into the standard Python packaging system.
-The Python Package Index (PyPI) is the standard way of optaining pre-built package distributions, and now has the ability to distribute pckages specifically for Liunx.
+This presentation updates the status of the Wheel system and how it fits into the standard Python packaging system.
+The Python Package Index (PyPI) is the standard way of obtaining pre-built package distributions, and now has the ability to distribute packages specifically for Linux.
 This allows packages that have extensive external dependencies (like Numpy's dependency on BLAS) to include those dependent libraries in a binary distribution.
 Additionally, the presenter was curious why Microsoft libraries couldn't be linked from